 Even if the forecast doesn’t call for rain, waterproof everything.
 Everything!
 The weather on the coast is notoriously fickle and rainstorms can blow in unexpectedly.
 Coastal fog can also create damp camping conditions.
 (And sometimes the forecast is just for rain.
-On my North Coast Trail hike we had torrential rain EVERY.
+On my first North Coast Trail hike we had torrential rain EVERY.
 SINGLE.
 DAY.)

 Bring good quality waterproof breathable jacket and pants.
 I wear the MEC Synergy Jacket, which is Gore-Tex, and the MEC Hydrofoil Stretch pants.
 Another great option is the Patagonia Torrentshell 3L.
 It’s pretty durable for the low price.

 Pack a lightweight silnylon tarp and some cord so you can set up a kitchen shelter.
 We have a RAB siltarp 2 that scrunches down to the size of a burrito and comes on every coastal trip.